mnemnion/loon/notes/bluesky/bridge.md

 Decks, and I chose not to emphasize this, are recursive, a deck being properly a 'deck card'.
 This is no particular surprise, I imagine, no different from directories being a type of file, and if you guessed files and directories are cards and decks in a bridge you're not missing anything I'm laying down for you.

+A somewhat degenerate bridge could run in a browser window.
+Degenerate not for display purposes, but because it is impossible for a Q1 2015 browser to capture all keystrokes issued by a user and translate them to a webapp.
+It is probably easier for us to jack a render engine, hopefully ServoMonkey, into **term** than to petition the powers that be to redress this grievance.

+This would also have the advantage that your #FaceTweetGrams can be decks of cards, organized by date of retrieval.
+I'd enjoy that, personally, as well as the ability to pipe and filter the `curl` on the way to the render engine.

+I hope this suffices as a brief introduction to the project.
+Don't expect to see quick action on anything presented here, because the bridge wants to be written in Clu.
+If you're into mockups, I'm into collaborations.